sbuss/buss2020/running/filing.md

 # Step 2 - Declaration of Intent

-The first form to fill out is the Declaration of Intent to Solicit and Receive Contributions.
+The SF Ethics Department says you need to fill out is the Declaration of Intent to Solicit and Receive Contributions, but it turns out this is wrong.
+The department of elections does not actually require you file this form for DCCC.
+You still can (and I did), so here's how:

 This is not available online.
 You must go to the SF Department of Elections and fill it out in person.

 You need your name, address, phone number, and chosen committee name.
 The staff at the Department of Elections will assist you in person.